 We respond to needs to enable creative and career progression, and we believe that the success of the music we fund is driven by the diversity of the people who create it.

-With Spotify's donation and your support, we have launched the Sustaining Creativity Fund:
+Together with Spotify's donation and your support, we launched the Sustaining Creativity Fund:

 - Designed for music creators experiencing hardship from loss of work due to the Covid-19 pandemic